Maui Weather Forecast for April 09, 2025 | Maui Now

 Synopsis

 Breezy trade winds will continue through the weekend, with clouds and showers favoring windward and mauka areas, especially during overnight and early morning hours.
-Moisture from a remnant front and an evolving upper-level trough will maintain periods of enhanced shower activity for portions of the state through Thursday.
+Moisture from a remnant front and an upper disturbance in the area will maintain periods of enhanced shower activity for portions of the state through Thursday.
 Expect a more typical trade wind pattern to return Friday through the weekend.

 Discussion

-A remnant frontal boundary remains draped across the Big Island this evening, which has led to a wet pattern today, particularly across windward sections of the Big Island.
-Observations reflect this at the rain gauges, showing 1 to 3 inches of rainfall over the past 12 hours in this area.
-This lingering moisture boundary combined with an elevated inversion will support the potential for showery conditions persisting into Wednesday over and around the Big Island.
-Elsewhere across the state, expect the dry and stable conditions to continue.
+A remnant frontal boundary remains stalled across the Big Island this morning, which has led to an uptick in shower coverage, particularly across windward sections of the Big Island.
+Observations reflect this at the rain gauges, showing up to three quarters of an inch of rainfall overnight in this area.
+This lingering moisture boundary combined with an elevated inversion will support the potential for showery conditions persisting this morning over and around the Big Island.
+Elsewhere across the state, expect the dry and stable conditions to continue with only spotty windward showers.

-Wednesday through the end of the week, guidance shows the surface ridge re-strengthening as a 1035 mb high builds to the north and the moisture axis over the Big Island shifting westward over the smaller islands.
-Added instability associated with a broad upper trough over the region combined with breezy northeast trades will lead to a wet trade wind pattern for these areas Wednesday through Thursday.
+Later today through the remainder of the week, guidance shows the surface ridge re-strengthening as a 1035 mb high builds to the north and the moisture axis over the Big Island shifting westward over the smaller islands.
+Added instability associated with a broad upper trough over the region combined with breezy northeast trades will lead to a wet trade wind pattern for these areas through Thursday.

 Rising upper heights and strengthening inversion should lead to a more stable and drier trade wind pattern Friday into the weekend, with a more typical distribution of windward/mauka showers.